Courtney Smith, Ph.D.

-Dr. Smith has served as a Faculty Consultant for the Secretariat of the United Nations Year of Dialogue Among Civilizations and as a representative for the School of Diplomacy and International Relation's NGO affiliation with the UN Department of Public Information.
+Dr. Smith has served as a Faculty Consultant for the Secretariat of the United Nations Year of Dialogue Among Civilizations and as a representative for the School of Diplomacy and International Relation's NGO affiliation with the UN Department of Global Communications.
 He serves as treasurer for the Academic Council on the United Nations System, and as an external review team member for the Middle States Commission on Higher Education and the UAE Commission for Academic Accreditation.
 He developed and directs the School's United Nations Intensive Summer Study Program, which brings an international group of students to Seton Hall and UN Headquarters for a one-week immersion program.
 In addition, he is faculty advisor to the Seton Hall Model United Nations Association and the School's student-run international newspaper, the Diplomatic Envoy.

 - Ph.D., Political Science and International Relations, The Ohio State University